-Studying Abroad at ACN – The Best Decision of My Life!
+Studying Abroad at the American College of Norway was the Best Decision of My Life!

-University of North Dakota freshman, Conrad Perderson spent his second semester studying abroad at ACN!
-In his blog, Conrad reflects on his life-changing experience at ACN and offers great advice for those looking to make ACN their next study abroad destination.
+University of North Dakota freshman, Conrad Perderson spent his second semester studying abroad in Norway at the American College of Norway!
+In his blog, Conrad reflects on his life-changing experience at ACN and offers great advice for those looking to make ACN their next study abroad program.

-Choosing to study abroad at ACN has been by far one of the best decisions of my life.
+Choosing the American College of Norway’s study abroad program has been by far one of the best decisions of my life.
 Small class sizes that are taught in English by American professors, a student body that is largely Norwegian, and a tight-knit community are just a few of the things that make ACN great.
 While the primary focus is academics, the atmosphere is still really laid back and everyone has a lot of fun together.
-The staff at ACN make the transition from the US extremely easy and are always there to assist with whatever you need and are happy to be that person if you need someone to talk to.
+The staff at ACN make the transition from the U.S. extremely easy and are always there to assist with whatever you need and are happy to be that person if you need someone to talk to.